Zaza Reservoir: Overview

 The water of the reservoir is used to irrigate the farmlands to the south all the way to the Caribbean coast.
 Fishing (both leisure and commercial) is also an important activity on the reservoir.
 One of the largest fresh water fish in the world, arapaima gigas, was introduced to the waters in 1980.
 There are also other important fishes such as: Tilapia, Trout, Claria or Cat Fish.

+Drought

+In 2024, the region was experiencing drought.
+The volume of water in the reservoir was reduced to 13%.